Spotifyd/spotifyd/README.md

 # If set to true, audio data does NOT get cached.
 no_audio_cache = true

+# Volume on startup between 0 and 100
+initial_volume = 90

 # If set to true, enables volume normalisation between songs.
 volume_normalisation = true